griffithlab/civicpy/docs/exports.rst

 representations, preserving protein, coding, and genomic HGVS forms.
 A defining Allele without an HGVS expression is treated as protein-level because CIViC uses it for the molecular profile's protein-sequence consequence.
+If current tooling cannot represent a molecular profile's variant using VRS, the original variant identifier and label are included as ``unsupported``.

 This excerpt uses computed CIViC GKS identifiers from the test data and shows only the Statement collections and ``proposition`` so the links are